 - Federal Work-Study

 With the exception of the unsubsidized Stafford Loan, all of these programs are awarded based on financial need.
 Students who don’t qualify for need-based aid may be awarded the unsubsidized Stafford Loan.
-For more information about these loans, please see the Loans section of this website or select one of the links above for information specific to your program.
+For more information, select one of the links above for information specific to your program.

 Federal Work-Study is a financial aid program that provides funds for part-time jobs for students, allowing them to earn money to help pay educational expenses.
 A percentage of students’ earnings is paid through federal funds, and the remainder is paid by the student's employer.
 For more information see Work-Study & Other Jobs.

 Prospective students: Complete and submit a Free Application for Federal Student Aid (FAFSA).
+The FAFSA is available on October 1 each year.
 We must receive your valid FAFSA from the federal processor by April 30 to consider you for aid.
 Be sure to allow time for any corrections that might be needed to your FAFSA so we receive it in a timely manner.
-If you are entering Spring/Summer terms, complete a FAFSA for the current year (for example, students starting their academic program in Spring/Summer 2016 would complete a 2015-16 FAFSA).
+If you are entering Spring/Summer terms, complete a FAFSA for the current year (for example, students starting their academic program in Spring/Summer 2017 would complete a 2016-17 FAFSA).

-Current students: Follow the instructions found here, which include information for applying for aid for Fall/Winter terms as well as links to the Requst for Funds application for Spring/Summer terms.
+Current students: Follow the instructions and deadlines found on the Current Undergraduates page, which include information for applying for aid for Fall/Winter terms as well as links to the Request for Funds application for Spring/Summer terms.
 Detached study semesters will count as the equivalent of 8 credit hours attempted and completed when calculating both pace and 150 percent of program length completion.

 Graduate Undocumented or DACA students: Are you an undocumented student or do you qualify for a DACA (Deferred Action for Childhood Arrival) status?
 See the frequently asked questions section on the Rackham Graduate School website.